sr00t3d/glassdoor-paywall-remover/README.md

 ## ⚠️ Disclaimer

 > [!WARNING]
 > This software is provided "as is."
-Although it has been extensively tested in Dovecot environments, always perform a full backup of your Maildir directories before running any conversion script.
+Although it has been extensively tested in browser environments.
 The author is not responsible for any data loss.

 ---